romanbond/DATA220/README.md

 ## File Directory

 20. 4/6/18 Lecture20_LogisticRegression_Titanic_s18_Updated.R
-    a.
-Using training and test data to predict outcomes in a large data set.
+    1. Using training and test data to predict outcomes in a large data set.
 20. 4/5/18 Lecture20_LogisticRegression_Titanic_s18.R
-    a.
-Using training and test data to predict outcomes and measuring their accuracy.
+    1. Using training and test data to predict outcomes and measuring their accuracy.